hazelcast/hazelcast/site/docs/operations/configuration.md

 `hazelcast-client.yaml` refers to a Jet client configuration.
 This config file is only used by the `jet` command line client to connect to the cluster, but you can use it as a template for your own configuration files.

+`jvm.options` may contain any additional options passed to the JVM when a member node is started using the `jet-start` command.

 ## Client Configuration